-This feature is available in PRO and Cluster versions only.
+This feature is available in Desktop PRO and Engine versions only, not in Desktop PRO Demo.
 The command-line examples can be found in MapTiler manual.

 MapTiler can easily merge different maps in MBTiles format.
 It is also possible to replace a part of one MBTiles with another MBtiles.
 This feature is quite useful and saves a lot of rendering time in case you receive a new update of source data and you need to replace just few zoom levels with this new part.

 Process of merging